VEZY/WebSite/content/authors/admin/_index.md

 - Visitors
 ---

-I am a researcher working for CIRAD at the UMR AMAP lab in Montpellier, France.
-I am specialized on Functional-Structural Plant Modelling (FSPM), and my research interests include ecophysiology, environmental physics, tree architecture, computer models and agronomy.
+I am a researcher working at CIRAD in the AMAP lab in Montpellier, France.
+I am specialized in Functional-Structural Plant Modelling (FSPM), and my research interests include ecophysiology, environmental physics, tree architecture, computer models and agronomy.